20 Ways Restaurants Trick You Into Spending (and Eating) More

 Well, according to Joshua Clark of Stuff You Should Know, restaurants commonly place a somewhat pricey item with a high-profit margin close to a noticeably more expensive item with a lower profit margin on the menu.
 By comparison, that makes the former option seem like a good deal and a responsible choice to diners.

 This practice is called "decoy pricing," and the wallet-busting item that effectively makes everything surrounding it seem like a better value is called "the anchor."

 Pushing drinks upfront

 Giving customers a drink menu early on in a meal has become common practice at restaurants, and there are a few reasons why.
-Firstly, it's no secret that after a second glass of wine, you might find yourself more receptive to the persuasiveness of a server who's handing over a dessert menu when you're already stuffed.
+Firstly, it's no secret that after the second glass of wine, you might find yourself more receptive to the persuasiveness of a server who's handing over a dessert menu when you're already stuffed.